GoogleCloudPlatform/functions-framework-ruby/docs/testing-functions.md

 ## Testing startup tasks

 When a functions server is starting up, it calls startup tasks automatically.
-However, the testing environment does not do this.
-You must call startup tasks explicitly in order to test them, and to prepare any shared resources needed by the function to be tested.
+In the testing environment, when you call a function using the {FunctionsFramework::Testing#call_http} or {FunctionsFramework::Testing#call_event} methods, the testing environment will also automatically execute any startup tasks for you.

-To call startup tasks, pass the function name to the method {FunctionsFramework::Testing#run_startup_tasks}.
-This will execute all defined startup tasks as if the server were preparing the given function for execution.
+You can also call startup tasks explicitly to test them in isolation, using the {FunctionsFramework::Testing#run_startup_tasks} method.
+Pass the name of a function, and the testing module will execute all defined startup blocks, in order, as if the server were preparing that function for execution.
-It will also return the {FunctionsFramework::Function} object so you can inspect it.
+{FunctionsFramework::Testing#run_startup_tasks} returns the resulting globals as a hash, and you can assert against its contents.

+If you use {FunctionsFramework::Testing#run_startup_tasks} to run the startup tasks explicitly, they will not be run again when you call the function itself using {FunctionsFramework::Testing#call_http} or {FunctionsFramework::Testing#call_event}.

+There is currently no way to run a single startup block in isolation.

+Following is an example test that runs startup tasks explicitly and asserts against its effects on the globals.

 ```ruby
 require "minitest/autorun"